Mitsuru Takada

 Mitsuru Takada (高田充, Takada Mitsuru) is a former Japanese tennis player.

 Takada has a career high ATP singles ranking of 706 achieved on 7 June 1999.
 He also has a career high ATP doubles ranking of 245 achieved on 27 July 1998.

 Takada made his ATP main draw debut at the 1994 Tokyo Indoor in the doubles main draw.

-He is now the current coach of Japanese tennis player Yoshihito Nishioka.
+He later became the coach of Japanese tennis player Yoshihito Nishioka.